 FAMILIA CAFÉ 525 Second St.

-FRIENDS OF SOUND 412 Second St. Elizabeth Gohr, photography.
+FRIENDS OF SOUND 412 Second St. Elizabeth Gohr, live music photography, vintage music poster art.
+Music by DJ Rhi Marie.

 THE HOOD 621 5th St. “Historic Fighter Jets,” Howard Rutherford, oil painting.

 HUMBOLDT ARTS COUNCIL 636 F St. Sponsored by Redwood Capital Bank.
 2025 is a banner year for the Humboldt Arts Council and MGMA, it is the Museum’s silver anniversary – 25 years!
 We invite you to join us throughout the year as we celebrate 25 Years Together!
-William Thonson Gallery 28th Annual Images of Water,” Photography Competition & Exhibition, various artists and mediums.
-Anderson Gallery “Unreliable Narrator,” Jason Lehr, paintings.
-Knight Gallery “Whispers of the Earth: Impermanence Through a Wabi-Sabi Lens,” Dana Mano, mixed media paintings.
-Performance Rotunda Silver & Nails, two-piece indie rock band from Eureka.
-Youth Gallery “Egyptian masks,” by Freshwater Elementary School Students.
+William Thonson Gallery “Ten Thousand Gates – ac Celebration of Humboldt Asian American Artists,” artists include: Karla Kaizoji Austin, Cate Be, Jeremy Hara, Ted Hsu, the late Suk Choo Kim, Ali Lee, Thao Le Khac, Amy Leon, Annette Makino, Yoshiko Skelton, Amy Uyeki and Libby Yee.
+The work ranges from traditional style landscape/portraits to contemporary street art including paintings, ceramics, mixed media, digital artists, photography and videography.
+Anderson Gallery “Unreliable Narrator,” Jason Lahr, paintings.
+Knight Gallery “Celtic Origins Finding Perspective in the Land of my Ancestors,” Maureen McGarry, paintings.
+MGMA Performance Rotunda “East meets West” concert.
+Noah Rahman, jazz pianist performance at 6pm.
+Featuring Silk Road Junction 101 with Fortuna-native Sarah McClimon on flute, harmonium and the koto, a Japanese string instrument, and Rahman Abdur on the South Asian tabla drums.
 Museum Store/Permanent Collection Gallery Visit the Museum Store for a selection of gifts and merchandise inspired by the artwork on view by Morris Graves, Glenn Berry, Melvin Schuler, and Romano Gabriel.
 The Museum Store carries a wide selection of posters, contemporary art books, cards, exhibition catalogs, children’s books, note pads, tote bags, jewelry, scarves, felted products, and artsy coffee mugs.
 Humboldt Arts Council Members receive a 10% discount on all merchandise in the store.
 Homer Balabanis Gallery/Humboldt Artist Gallery Venture into the Humboldt Artist Gallery in the Morris Graves Museum of Art—the perfect place to find that unique, original gift.
 The gallery features many exceptional Humboldt County artists currently working in our region.
 Designed as an artist cooperative, the gallery features local artists working in a variety of media from representational and abstract paintings, prints, jewelry, photographs, and ceramics.
 Members of the Humboldt Artist Gallery include Vicki Barry, Julia Bednar, Jody Bryan, Allison Busch-Lovejoy, Jim Lowry, Paul Rickard, Patricia Sundgren-Smith, Sara Starr, Kim Reid, and Claudia Lima.

-HUMBOLDT ASSOCIATION OF REALTORS 220 First St. Martin Swett & Amanita Mollier, photography, textile, silk painting.
+HUMBOLDT ASSOCIATION OF REALTORS 220 First St. Rachel Robinson, oil paintings.

 HUMBOLDT BAY COFFEE CO.
 526 Opera Alley Christopher Dmise, acrylic painting, mixed media, spray paint.
 Music by The Deckhands, folk/country.
 Serving free, freshly brewed coffee.

-HUMBOLDT BAY PROVISIONS 205 G St. Pairing sparkling Rose from Humboldt Wine Project with Nou Nou’s Food Truck.
-Nou Nou’s is creating an oyster sauce to top fresh oysters harvested fresh in the morning.
+HUMBOLDT BAY PROVISIONS 205 G St. Fresh oysters harvested fresh in the morning.

 HUMBOLDT CRAFT SPIRITS Corner of Sixth & C St. “Art Expresses”, Sherry Sharp, photography and watercolors.